Recycling in Wentzville

 Meridian Waste Inc. mananges multiple containers at several local recycling drop-off sites for Wentzville residents.
 These sites serve as collection locations for glass, cardboard and mixed paper.
 Mixed paper includes newspapers, magazines, junk mail, computer paper, telephone books, etc. (Note: Please do not include wrapping paper, as it typically includes a coating or metallic features.)

 Will my rates change?

 What if I don't want to recycle anymore, can you pick up my cart?

-You can schedule for recycling cart pick up, but please keep in mind that a cart is included in the base rate for waste and recycling collection, so your rates will not be reduced.
+You can schedule to have your recycling cart picked up, but please keep in mind that the RIGIDS cart is included in the base rate for waste and recycling collection, so your rates will not be reduced.
 You are still strongly encouraged to recycle aluminum, tin and steel cans; and plastic items that are clear or colored (not black) with numbers 1, 2, 3, 5 or 7 on them.